XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Reservation.md

 Depending on the value of applyBoth:

--   *applyBoth ="false"*: Indicates that one of the conditions (amount or percentage) has to meet the criteria before confirmation process.
+-   *applyBoth ="false"*: Indicates that one of the conditions (amount or percentage) has to meet the criteria before reservation.
 -   *applyBoth ="true"*: Indicates that the new price cannot exceed the amount or percentage indicated by the client.

-In case that the checking is not correct, an error will be returned before confirmation process.
-If DeltaPrice tag is not sent in case that the integration implements it, we will take into account that the price range is 0 so the process will keep on in case that the price is lower or equal to the price showed in valuation process.
+An error will be returned if the new price does not abide to *DeltaPrice*.
+If DeltaPrice tag is not sent and the integration implements it, we assume that the price range is 0 and the process will continue (price is lower or equal to the price showed in valuation).

-This field it is implemented if the provider has it as a native or if it is necessary to do another availability/valuation process.
-In case that the provider blocks the option in valuation process, confirmation process will be done directly (because the provider does not have native delta price and this will not be implemented).
-Static configuration of each provider informs if it is implemented or it is not.
+This field is implemented if it's native to the supplier or if it another availability/valuation request needs to be done in Reservation.
+In case the supplier blocks the option in valuation, reservation will be done automatically in reservation method.
+This information is available in the Static configuration of each supplier.